 Large boykina

-There was an opening at the saddle where Diamond Peak (post) was visible through a bit of haze.
+There was an opening at the saddle where Diamond Peak (

 The all too familiar Summer “smoke” filter on the mountains.